You may qualify as good candidate for dentures! Call (877) HI-ACADIA today!!!

 What diet would be appropriate for you wearing dentures?

-Whether full or partial dentures, they are simple to care for and can make a big difference to your smile, comfort and self esteem.
+Whether you wear a full or partial denture, caring for them can be simple and can make a big difference in your smile, comfort, and self esteem.
 However, there are a few modifications to your daily routine which must be implemented, including a slight change in diet to protect both the dentures and your natural surrounding structures.

 Adjusting To Your New Teeth